data-apis/scipy-2023-presentation/paper.rst

 five elements and whose outer dimension contains three elements.
 The shape `()` corresponds to a zero-dimensional array containing a single element.

 An array device specifies the location of array memory allocation.
 A conforming array object is assigned to a single logical device.
 To support array libraries supporting execution on different device types (e.g., CPUs, GPUs, TPUs, etc.), conforming libraries must provide standardized device APIs in order to coordinate execution location.
-The following example uses standardized device APIs to ensure execution occurs on the same device as the input.
+The following example demonstrates how an array-consuming library might use standardized device APIs to ensure execution occurs on the same device as the input.

 .. code:: python

    def some_function(x):
-       # Retrieve a specification-compliant namespace
+       # Retrieve a standard-compliant namespace
        xp = x.__array_namespace__()

-       # Allocate a new array on the same device
+       # Allocate a new array on the same device as x
        y = xp.linspace(0, 2*xp.pi, 100, device=x.device)

-       # Perform computation
+       # Perform computation (on device)
        return xp.sin(y) * x

 To interact with array objects, one uses "indexing" to access sub-arrays and